aerogear/offix/docs/getting-started.md

 sidebar_label: Getting Started
 ---

-Offix can be used with existing Apollo GraphQL applications as form of the extension to Apollo Client.
+Offix can be used with existing Apollo GraphQL applications as an extension to the Apollo Client.
 Client will provide additional methods that will support various offline use cases.

 Offix supports multiple platforms by extendable javascript library and individual wrappers for